 Abstract: “Exciting and important work on the metaphysics of causal powers and dispositions is currently under way.
 Much of it has been branded as a return to Aristotelian metaphysics, since it seems to put agents and their actions back as ultimate principles of reality.
 Philosophers involved in this work often speak of a ‘categorical—dispositional’ distinction.
 And sometimes it is suggested that the distinction is, or is similar to, Aristotle’s distinction between act and potency.
 The aim of this paper is to assess the legitimacy of that suggestion by explicating both distinctions.
 I argue that even in the recent ‘neo-Aristotelian’ accounts of dispositions a certain idea that lies at the heart of Aristotle’s metaphysics of act and potency is largely absent.
 This situation is unfortunate, for Aristotle’s idea suggests a surprising relationship between being and power and it flips a certain assumption, still made by many metaphysicians, on its head.” – Errin D. Clark.

 New Aristotelianism versus Nonreductionist Physicalism Mariusz Tabaczek, O.P.
-Graduate Theological Union, Berkeley, CA , Agency and (Quantum) Physics Innsbruck, Austria March 30, 2015.
+Graduate Theological Union, Berkeley, CA , from Conference: Agency and (Quantum) Physics Innsbruck, Austria March 30, 2015.

 Abstract: “Many proponents of methodological nonreductionism in contemporary science find the notion of downward causation (DC) a sine qua non of the strong (ontological) version of emergence (EM), which strives to give an account of the irreducible character of the complex levels of the organization of matter.
 But what for many is the essence of nonreductionist physicalism, carries with it quite a bevy of problematic issues, and becomes a stumbling block and an obstacle for those, who acknowledge the metaphysical and logical inconsistencies of the emergent theory based on the idea of DC.
 For how can physicalism be non-reductionist?
 How can DC be reconciled with the causal closure of physics?
 What do “higher” and “lower” levels refer to?
 What is causal in DC?
 What is being caused (acted upon)?
 What is the very nature of DC?